William Nassau de Zuylestein, 4th Earl of Rochford: Personal life

 In May 1742 Rochford married Lucy Younge, daughter of Edward Younge of Durnford in Wiltshire, but the marriage produced no children.
-As a young married man Rochford became a close personal friend of the actor David Garrick, and they remained firm friends for over thirty years.
 Rochford and Lucy first lived at Easton in Suffolk, a property inherited from his uncle Henry Nassau, and they only moved to the family seat at St Osyth in Essex after the death of Rochford's mother in 1746.
 Rochford also bought a town house in London, at 48 Berkeley Square, which he owned until 1777.
 The Rochfords allowed each considerable freedom in their personal lives, even by the rather relaxed standards of the eighteenth century nobility, and Lucy Rochford was notorious for her numerous lovers, who included the Duke of Cumberland and the Prince of Hesse.
 Rochford had mistresses at Turin, one of whom, an opera-dancer named Signora Banti, followed him to London, but he never acknowledged her children as his own.
 Lucy objected to this expensive mistress, and Rochford agreed to give her up if Lucy also gave up her current lover, Lord Thanet.
 She responded that he was not a drain on their finances, but quite the contrary.

 Rochford's next mistress, Martha Harrison, gave him a daughter, Maria Nassau, who was adopted by Lucy as her surrogate daughter.
 Maria lived with them in Paris, and thereafter at St Osyth.
 Rochford had affairs in Paris with the wives of two of Choiseul's friends, the marquise de Laborde and Mme Latournelle.
 Another mistress, Ann Labbee Johnson, followed him to London and bore him a son and daughter.
 After Lucy's death in 1773 Rochford brought Ann and the children to live with him at St Osyth.
 His will made her sole executrix of his estate and paid tribute to her 'friendship and affection'.

 In his youth Rochford was an accomplished horseman and an expert yachtsman, once racing his yacht from Harwich to London against that of Richard Rigby, and was also involved in early Essex cricket matches.
 He used his yacht to visit his estates at Zuylestein in Holland's Utrecht province.
 He was an enthusiast for English country dancing, fostering their popularity at the court of Turin in the 1750s.
 His greatest loves (apart from his various mistresses) were the theatre, music and opera.
 (He played the baroque guitar.)
 Confessing himself 'excessively curious for plants', he collected specimens on a visit to the Swiss Alps in 1751 to send home to St Osyth.
 Most famously, he is credited with the first known introduction of the Lombardy poplar to southern England, bringing home a sapling strapped to the centre-pole of his carriage in 1754.